 Step 3: Enter the steamy bath area with only the small towel which is partly used to protect your modesty if shy, and/or to wash more thoroughly with.

 Under NO circumstances enter the bath itself [far left] without first washing yourself all over at one of the wash stations - visible through the steam on the right in the picture.
 There may be 10 or 20 wash stations, all provided with soap, shampoo and probably with a shower head, though traditionally Japanese squat on a wooden or plastic stool [rectangular wood in the picture], fill a small bucket with hot water [circular wood in the picture], then dunk it over the head and body, repeating the process; or use the shower head.
-When wet, soap and scrub the body with the small towel.
-Rinse and repeat if desired.
-Feel free to stand up to access the naughty bits.

 Step 4: When totally rinsed and clean, enter one of the baths